zinx28/FortServer/README.md

-# FortBackend
+# FortBackend (Read me will be sh~~ for a bit)

-- Universal Backend
+- Universal Backend (aiming for season 3 - 15/?!?! but expand after hitting to a basic state)

+- STW is aimed at the very end and might never actually be implemented

 - Build on x64